BICEP2 / Keck Array IX: New Bounds on Anisotropies of CMB Polarization Rotation and Implications for Axion-Like Particles and Primordial Magnetic Fields: Abstract

 \section{Abstract}

-We present the strongest constraints to date on anisotropies of CMB polarization rotation derived from $150$ GHz data taken by the \biceptwo\ \& \keckarray\ CMB experiments up to and including the 2014 observing season (\bk).
-The definition of polarization angle in \bk\ maps has gone through self-calibration in which the overall angle is adjusted to minimize the observed $TB$ and $EB$ power spectra.
+We present the strongest constraints to date on anisotropies of cosmic microwave background (CMB) polarization rotation derived from $150$ GHz data taken by the \biceptwo\ \& \keckarray\ CMB experiments up to and including the 2014 observing season (\bk).
+The definition of the polarization angle in \bk\ maps has gone through self-calibration in which the overall angle is adjusted to minimize the observed $TB$ and $EB$ power spectra.
 After this procedure, the $QU$ maps lose sensitivity to a uniform polarization rotation but are still sensitive to anisotropies of polarization rotation.
-This analysis places constraints on the anisotropies of polarization rotation, which could be generated by CMB photons interacting with axion-like pseudoscalar fields or Faraday rotation induced by primordial magnetic fields.
-The sensitivity of \bk\ maps ($\sim 3\mu$K-arcmin) makes it possible to reconstruct anisotropies of polarization rotation angle and measure their angular power spectrum much more precisely than previous attempts.
+This analysis places constraints on the anisotropies of polarization rotation, which could be generated by CMB photons interacting with axionlike pseudoscalar fields or Faraday rotation induced by primordial magnetic fields.
+The sensitivity of \bk\ maps ($\sim 3\mu$K-arcmin) makes it possible to reconstruct anisotropies of the polarization rotation angle and measure their angular power spectrum much more precisely than previous attempts.
 Our data are found to be consistent with no polarization rotation anisotropies, improving the upper bound on the amplitude of the rotation angle spectrum by roughly an order of magnitude compared to the previous best constraints.
-Our results lead to an order of magnitude better constraint on the coupling constant of the Chern-Simons electromagnetic term $f_a \geq 1.7\times 10^2\times (H_I/2\pi)$ ($2\sigma$) than the constraint derived from uniform rotation, where $H_I$ is the inflationary Hubble scale.
-The upper bound on the amplitude of the primordial magnetic fields is $30$nG ($2\sigma$) from the polarization rotation anisotropies.
+Our results lead to an order of magnitude better constraint on the coupling constant of the Chern-Simons electromagnetic term $g_{a\gamma}\leq 7.2\times 10^{-2}/H_I$ ($95\%$ confidence) than the constraint derived from the $B$-mode spectrum, where $H_I$ is the inflationary Hubble scale.
+This constraint leads to a limit on the decay constant of $10^{-6}\alt f_a/M_{\rm pl}$ at mass range of $10^{-33}\leq m_a\leq 10^{-28}$ eV for $r=0.01$, assuming $g_{a\gamma}\sim\alpha/(2\pi f_a)$ with $\alpha$ denoting the fine structure constant.
+The upper bound on the amplitude of the primordial magnetic fields is $30$nG ($95\%$ confidence) from the polarization rotation anisotropies.

 \fi

 {\fnsymbol{footnote}} \footnote[0]{$^\dagger$ Corresponding author: T.~Namikawa, \href{toshiyan@stanford.edu}{toshiyan@stanford.edu}}